hillel-i-python-pro-i-2022-08-26/homework_21__AsyncCrawler__V.Marakhovskyi/README.md

 ### 🎬 Run

-Run an application from 0.
+Run an application in Docker.

 ```shell
 make d-homework-i-run